Beep line: History

 For most of the 20th century, calls were usually placed on the public switched telephone network via electromechanical switching equipment.
 When a caller dialed a number that was busy or permanently unavailable, the central office of their carrier would shunt the incoming call to a circuit on which the busy signal tone was produced.
 These busy signal circuits did not have their voice path cut off, and as a result, if two or more people reached the same busy signal, they could potentially talk to each other and host a conversation over the sound of the busy signal.
 The majority of participants were teenagers using these lines to hold informal conversations with strangers in their locality, as well as to collect the phone numbers of potential dates and friends.
 Beep lines were also a popular spot for phone phreaks, or people who deliberately experimented with and explored public telephone networks, during the 1970s.

 This phenomenon of impromptu conference calls was known among telephone company workers as early as the early 1950s and was first publicized by the International News Service reporter Emily Belser in 1953.
-In 1961, The Idaho Statesman gave the phenomenon a name: "moondialing".
+In 1961, The Idaho Statesman newspaper termed the practice "moondialing".
 As central offices did not send answer supervision to busy signals, conversations hosted over these so-called "beep lines" were toll-free in most cases.

-A common point of discovery for the beep line back in the 1950s and 1960s were call-in segments of radio programs.
+Common points of discovery for the beep line in the 1950s and 1960s were call-in segments of radio programs.
 As dozens of callers attempted to reach the DJ or talk show host at the same time, many would invariably reach a busy signal, through which they could speak to other shunted callers.
 Another entry point was permanently unavailable numbers or loop-around test numbers intended for internal use by the telephone company.
 Such numbers were often spread by word of mouth or published in local teen-oriented weeklies.
-Beep lines proved infectiously popular in the 1960s and 1970s; for example, New England Telephone in 1963 reporting a sharp uptick in busy signal calls in one week (from 1,495 to 27,928) after a beep line number was published in a teen weekly, according to Time magazine.
+Beep lines proved infectiously popular in the 1960s and 1970s; for example, in 1963 New England Telephone reported a sharp uptick from 1,495 to 27,928 in busy signal calls in one week after a beep line number was published in a teen weekly, according to Time magazine.